-Of course, you should still make sure that your dog’s wearing a collar with an ID tag with your contact details on, but sometimes these can get lost or removed.
-A dog or puppy microchip will always stay safely in place.
+Of course, you should still make sure that you comply with the law, and that your dog always wears a collar with an ID tag with your contact details on but sometimes these can get lost or removed whereas a microchip will always stay safely in place.

 What is a microchip?

-The way microchips actually work is because of the unique 15-digit code, which is logged in a national database along with your details including your name, address and emergency telephone number.
+The way microchips work is because of the unique 15-digit code, which is logged in a national database along with your details including your name, address and emergency telephone number.

 What happens when your dog is found?